-Debt Issuances - Janus Henderson Investors will evaluate proposals regarding the issuance of debt, including convertible debt, on a case- by-case basis.
+Debt Issuances - Janus Henderson Investors will generally evaluate proposals regarding the issuance of debt, including convertible debt, on a case- by-case basis.

-Mergers, Acquisitions and Other Significant Corporate Transactions - Janus Henderson Investors will evaluate proposals regarding acquisitions, mergers, tender offers or changes in control on a case-by-case basis, including any related proposals such as share issuances or advisory votes on golden parachutes.
+Mergers, Acquisitions and Other Significant Corporate Transactions - Janus Henderson Investors will generally evaluate proposals regarding acquisitions, mergers, related party transactions, tender offers, or changes in control on a case-by-case basis, including any related proposals such as share issuances or advisory votes on golden parachutes.

-Reorganization, Restructuring and Liquidation - Janus Henderson Investors will evaluate plans of reorganization, restructuring and liquidation on a case-by-case basis.
+Reorganization, Restructuring and Liquidation - Janus Henderson Investors will generally evaluate plans of reorganization, restructuring and liquidation on a case-by-case basis.